Logo

 Dan Fouts then switched to the CBS-affiliated KPIX-TV in his hometown of San Francisco, where he worked as the sports director and a sports anchor.

-Dan Fouts stayed with ABC, returning to college football and working alongside acclaimed veteran announcer Keith Jackson.
+Dan Fouts stayed with ABC, returning to college football and working alongside veteran announcer Keith Jackson.

-In 1998, Dan Fouts made his big-screen debut, portraying himself in the football comedy The Waterboy, starring Adam Sandler.
+In 1998, Dan Fouts made his big-screen debut, portraying himself in the Frank Coraci-directed comedy The Waterboy, starring Adam Sandler.

 Dan Fouts did color commentary for the football video game NFL GameDay 2004, released in 2003.

-Dan Fouts married his first wife, public health major Julianne Mehl, in 1977.
+Dan Fouts married his first wife Julianne Mehl, a public health major, in 1977.

-Dan Fouts had two children from the first marriage and two from the second.
+Dan Fouts has two children from his first marriage, and two from his second.

-Dan Fouts is a keen golfer, who has appeared at numerous charity events.
+Dan Fouts is an avid golfer who has appeared at numerous charity events.